Rev. Paul Hagedorn

 Earlier in his ministry, Paul served for eleven years at Grace Lutheran Church in Mantua, West Philadelphia, during a turbulent era marked by the civil rights movement, gang violence, and the early stages of urban renewal and gentrification.

 In 2016, he began serving as interim pastor at St. Michael’s in Kensington.
-Witnessing the significant needs of many Philadelphia congregations inspired him to collaborate with the Rev. Carlton Rodgers of Tabernacle Lutheran Church.
-Together, they advanced the “Fortifying Urban Ministries” resolution, which was adopted by both the 2022 SEPA Synod Assembly and the ELCA Churchwide Assembly.
+Witnessing the significant needs of many Philadelphia congregations inspired him to join the Tabernacle Lutheran Church and assist the Rev. Carlton Rodgers.
+Working in collaboration, Rev. Hagedorn and Rev Rodgers co-authored the “Fortifying Urban Ministries” resolution, which was formally adopted by both the 2022 SEPA Synod Assembly and the ELCA Churchwide Assembly.